-One night after a London gig we all went to a night club..
-I think it was the "Bag'o'Nails", and Freddie and Wolf got up and jammed with Bazz and Paul Turner. they did "Smokestack Lightning" and it was magic.
+One night we had played at a London night club..
+I think it was the "Bag'o'Nails", and after the show Wolf turned up.
+The gear was still on stage and Freddie and Wolf got up and jammed with Bazz and Paul Turner. they did "Smokestack Lightning" and it was magic.

 On the last day of the tour we played at the Black Bull in Barnes, West London.
 But that night there was a bad atmosphere - there was trouble about the money, and Freddie refused to play.
 There was also trouble with the crowd, and bouncers were literally throwing people down the stairs - Freddie became very agitated and wanted to go to his suitcase "to get my shooter".
 In the end Killing Floor played but Freddie didn't - It was a sad end to our two tours together.